Educator Programs & Resources

 Past Think Tank Topics:

 In 2014-2015, the Think Tank focused on the following questions: What have you always wanted to try in your teaching practice?
 What does it mean to experiment?
 When is a risk worth taking?
+A compilation of experiments can be found here.

 For the 2013-2014 year, the Think Tank explored the questions: What kind of philosophical questions do students pose and address with a work of art?
 When does inquiry with art become philosophical inquiry?